 Climate neutral shopping

 Your consumption behavior also has a big impact on your carbon footprint.
 If you buy used items more often and wear your clothes for more than two years, it will protect the environment.
-According to the German Federal Environment Agency, EUR300 of monthly consumer spending generate an annual CO2 emission of three tons on average.
+According to the German Federal Environment Agency, EUR300 of monthly consumer spending generates an annual CO2 emission of three tons on average.

 3. Neutralize CO2 emissions